tum-pbs/DiffPhys-CylinderWakeFlow/README.md

 ## Simulation parameters

-The Cartesian employed in FoamExtend to generate the ground truth data can be easily loaded in Phiflow [Φ<sub>Flow</sub>] using the `phi.domain` class.
+The Cartesian employed in FoamExtend to generate the ground truth data can be easily loaded in Phiflow [Φ</sub>Flow</sub>] using the `phi.domain` class.
 In Phiflow, we employ an equivalent Staggared grid to store the velocity components in the grid faces.
 The following parameters are relevant for the simulations:

  - `kinematic viscosity, ν`: 0.01 Ns/m<sup>2</sup>
- - `characteristic length scale, *H*`: helght of the upstream cylinder
+ - `characteristic length scale, H`: helght of the upstream cylinder
  - `grid spacing, Δ𝑥/𝐷 = Δy/𝐷 `: 1/32 (high-resolution)
- - `time step size, Δ*t*`: 0.1s
+ - `time step size, Δt`: 0.1s
- - `simulaiton time, *T*`: 300s
+ - `simulaiton time, T`: 300s
- - `stastically stable simulaiton time, *T*`: 150s - 300s
+ - `stastically stable simulaiton time, T`: 150s - 300s
- - `spacing ratio, *L/D*`: 1.2 ≤ *L/D* ≤ 5.5
+ - `spacing ratio, L/D`: 1.2 ≤ L/D ≤ 5.5

 ## Simulation setup